Sudden Hearing Loss: Diagnosis, Management, and Recovery

 -

-Cochlear Implants: For severe or profound hearing loss, cochlear implants may be considered to provide a sense of sound.
+Cochlear Implants: For severe or profound hearing loss, cochlear implants may be considered to help restore a sense of sound.

 -